City of Livermore website

 There are several solutions to cat nuisance problems, try speaking with the cat's owner.
 Ask if they supply the cat with a litter box.
 In "sandbox" areas the feces should be removed.
 When you prune your roses or blackberry bushes, leave the cuttings, sharp thorns and all, in the area the cats frequent, or Scatter Cayenne Pepper in the area.
 You could try citrus, cats do not like the smell.
 Scatter lemon and orange peels in the area.
 Coffee grounds are supposed to ward off cats, try sprinkling it in the affected area.

 If you wish to report a dead animal on or along any state maintained roadway in Alameda County, you should call Caltrans.
-The phone number for their local facility is 510-817-1717.
+The phone number for their local facility is (510) 817-1717.

 Tri-Valley Animal Emergency Center

-Dublin, CA 94568
+7121 Amador Plaza Road, Dublin, CA 94568

-If you are experiencing a life threatening emergency dial 9-1-1.
+If you are experiencing a life-threatening emergency, dial 9-1-1.

 If your pet becomes ill or is injured, you should call your veterinarian or the one nearest to you.
 Local veterinarians' phone numbers are listed in the yellow pages of the phone book under Veterinarians.
 For cases after your vet's normal hours, an emergency veterinary clinic provides care for sick or injured pets.